b-it-bots/robothon2023/README.md

   <img src="docs/images/door/contours.jpg" width="250" />
   <img src="docs/images/door/result.jpg" width="250" />
 </p>
-The robot arm is aligned with the door knob using [visual servoing](#visual-servoing).
+The robot arm is aligned with the door knob using visual servoing.

 After alignment, the arm is moved down until contact with the door knob and retracted up to grasp the door knob.
 The door is opened by following a predefined trajectory, and the arm is retracted back to a safe position position.
 #### Grasp and stow the probe
 Due to the configuration of the gripper and camera, it is necessary to grasp the probe parallel to the fingers, instead of perpendicular to them.
-Therefore, the probe is removed from the board, and placed in the 3D printed holder on the table.
+Therefore, the probe is removed from the board, and placed in the [3D printed holder](docs/3d_models/probe_holder_v3.STL), which is at a fixed location on the table.

 #### Grasp probe and probe circuit
 The probe is re-grasped such that it is parallel to the gripper fingers and moved to a position above the circuit to be probed.